Skip to main content

 Native Range

-Native to Europe from the British Isles east through Scandinavia and Russia to Turkey and western Asia.
-Found in mountain forests and calcareous scrub.
+Native to Europe from the British Isles east through Scandinavia and Russia to Turkey and western Asia, growing in mountain forests and on calcareous scrub slopes.

 Suggested Uses